lmfit/asteval/doc/installation.rst

 The latest stable version of asteval is |release|.

-Version 0.9.21 supports and is tested with Python 3.6 through 3.9.
-Support for Python 3.5 has not been deliberately broken, but testing for this version has now stopped, and development going forward will assume Python3.6+.
-There is no expectation of dropping support for Python 3.6 before its end of life.
+Versions 0.9.21 and 0.9.22 support and are tested with Python 3.6 through 3.9.
+Python 3.6 will be supported until at least its official end of life (December 2021).
+No released version supports Python 3.10 yet.

-Version 0.9.19 and 0.9.20 supported and was tested with Python 3.5 through 3.8, and had provisional but incomplete support for 3.9.
+Versions 0.9.18, 0.9.19, and 0.9.20 supported and were tested with Python 3.5 through 3.8.

-Version 0.9.18 supported and was tested with Python 3.5 through 3.8.
-This was the last version to support Python 3.5.

 Version 0.9.17 was the last version to support Python 2.7.